Sheep-y/PhoenixPt-Mods/README.md

 # Sheepy's Phoenix Point Mods

-*Source Codes* of my mods for [Phoenix Point](https://phoenixpoint.info/), [Snapshot Games](http://www.snapshotgames.com/) 2019.
+Source Codes of my mods for [Phoenix Point](https://phoenixpoint.info/), [Snapshot Games](http://www.snapshotgames.com/) 2019.
-No dlls here.
+DLLs are latest build and are less well-tested than those on NexusMods.
-Download dlls from NexusMods, links below.
+You can find NexusMods links below.

 Unless otherwise noted, my mods tries not to modify game data, meaning they shouldn't taint your save.